5 Amazing Ways Startups Are Using 3D-Printing Technology

 If You Print It…

-The revolutionary tech can help small businesses personalize products and start selling without a lot of inventory – just print it when the orders come in.
+3D-printing can help small businesses personalize products and start selling without a lot of inventory – just print it when the orders come in.

 To order a pair of shoes at Feetz, customers download the company’s app and take a few photos of their feet to create a 3D model.
 It’s a few more steps than it takes at Zappos, but the shoes are made just for each customer’s feet.
 Once the order is received, the shoes take about 12 hours to create.
 Lucy Beard, the CEO of Feetz, imagines this process will be the norm very soon.
 “I saw 3D printers in a magazine, and I thought ‘mass customization’,” she told The New York Times.
 “In 10 years you won’t physically try on a pair of shoes.”